taylorgrant/GSPtracker/README.md

 - include_month: TRUE/FALSE, do you want data at the monthly level
-- inlcude_quarter: TRUE/FALSE, do you want data rolled up to the quarterly level (if `include_month` and `include_quarter` are both FALSE, all metrics will be aggregated to single values)
+- inlcude_quarter: TRUE/FALSE, do you want data rolled up to the quarterly level (if `include_month` and `include_quarter` are both FALSE, all metrics will be aggregated to single, overall values)
 - moving_average: TRUE/FALSE, if `include_month` is also TRUE, a 3-month
   moving average will be estimated
 - drop_unaware: TRUE/FALSE, drops those that aren’t aware of BMW.